-If it is decided that the child has a sinus infection and not a viral infection, antibiotics may be given.
+If your child is found to have a sinus infection and not a viral infection, they may receive antibiotics.

-If antibiotics are needed, the doctor, nurse, or pharmacist will explain exactly how and for how long to give the medicine.
+If antibiotics are needed, the doctor, nurse or pharmacist will explain exactly how and for how long to give the medicine.
 It is important to use all of the medicine.
-It is important not to use old medicine you may have at home.
+Do not use old medicine you may have at home.

-Medicine may be administered to reduce fever and may be given for the child's comfort.
+You may give medicine to reduce fever and keep your child comfortable.
 Never give aspirin without talking to the doctor first.
-Cough medicine and decongestants are not usually recommended and should be used only when agreed on by the child's doctor or nurse.
+Cough medicine and decongestants are not usually recommended, and you should use them only if your doctor tells you it is OK.

 Other ways to make the child comfortable may include rest and fluids.
 The child may be more comfortable in a cool room.
 But, every child is different, and you probably know best what makes your child comfortable.